Frequently Asked Questions - COVID-19

 Will masks be required on campus?

-What calendar changes have been made this academic year due to Covid-19?
+What changes have been made in the cafeteria?

 Can I schedule a campus visit?